 - a “standard” rate

 - an “enhanced” rate

-You will be able to lease a Motability car by using the Enhanced Rate of the Mobility Component of PIP, which will be set at the same level as the Higher Rate Mobility Component of DLA.
-Like DLA, PIP will not be means-tested or taxable, and can be paid whether the claimant is working or not.
+You are able to lease a Motability car by using the Enhanced Rate of the Mobility Component of PIP, which is set at the same amount as the Higher Rate Mobility Component of DLA.
+Like DLA, PIP is not means-tested or taxable, and can be paid whether the claimant is working or not.

 theplannedchanges The planned changes